-- Operate on the same frequency,
+- Operate on the same frequency and polarization,

-- Have the same spacecraft identification number,

 - Require identical data routing, and

-- Do not utilize ranging.
+- Do not use ranging.

 For missions consisting of a multiplicity of spacecraft, each of which receives commands and/or transmits telemetry sequentially to and from a single DSN Earth station in a series of contiguous communications, then aggregation of individual pass times into a single contact may be reasonable.